jodymlin/personal-gatsby-website/src/data/writing/malcolm/chapter-1.md

 Vance’s spot was sandwiched between Chase’s and the curb.
 Normally the squeeze was tight since Chase drove a giant red pick-up truck and parked like a blind man.
 Vance of course had to deal with it and find a way to squeeze in since the last guy who grazed Chase’s truck ended up with a black-eye.
 Of course, the school never punished Chase because they couldn’t prove it, but he undeniably did it.

-Just as he got out of the car, grabbing his backpack and bag full rice ball orders, another small car pulled up on the other side of Chase’s spot.
+Just as he got out of the car, grabbing his backpack and bag full of rice ball orders, another small car pulled up on the other side of Chase’s spot.
 He had never noticed it much before since Chase’s truck blocked everything like a wall, but he recognized the driver as Gena Baek, one of the students in his Macro-Econ class.

 She was tall with shoulder length, highlighted hair and when she stepped out of the car, Vance felt himself shrink a little.
 She carried the appearance of a Korean singer, which she might as well have been since she could sing like one, and Vance felt slightly awkward standing near her.
 He was the fat kid that sold rice balls at school.
 She was the girl who famously rejected Grant Davis, Bridge Wood’s football captain, in front of the entire school.